Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 ### []()Shop Plots

-Shop plots are designated with `/plot set shop` A mayor can use /town set shopprice {$$} to set how much shop plots are sold at by default.
-This can be overriden when a mayor puts the actual plot up for sale with /plot forsale {$$}.
-A mayor can also charge an additional shoptax with /town set shoptax {$$}.
+Shop plots are designated with `/plot set shop` A mayor can use `/town set shopprice {$$}` to set how much shop plots are sold at by default.
+This can be overridden when a mayor puts the actual plot up for sale with `/plot forsale {$$}`.
+A mayor can also charge an additional shoptax with `/town set shoptax {$$}`.
 This tax is charged in addition to the normal plottax.

 ### []()Arena Plots